mslee300/grandma-ai/README.md

 ## Introduction

 It's frustrating trying to meet your goal sometimes.
-Grandma AI helps you in those situations by providing some motivational messages just for you!
+Grandma AI helps you in those situations by providing excellent motivational messages just for you!

 <div align="center">
   <video src="https://user-images.githubusercontent.com/55467050/230217769-987d8383-6f92-4a4d-b83f-aea7046488c7.mp4" />